NHL latest league to put season on hold

 taking premature or unnecessary measures," commissioner Gary Bettman said in a

-league statement.
-"However, following last night's news that an NBA player has
+"However, following last night's news that an NBA player has tested positive

-tested positive for coronavirus -- and given that our leagues share so many
+for coronavirus -- and given that our leagues share so many facilities and

-facilities and locker rooms and it now seems likely that some member of the
+locker rooms and it now seems likely that some member of the NHL community

-NHL community would test positive at some point -- it is no longer appropriate
+would test positive at some point -- it is no longer appropriate to try to

 The NBA suspended its season Wednesday night after Rudy Gobert of the Utah